 Vendors in Adams, Arapahoe, Boulder, Denver, El Paso, Pueblo, Jefferson, Larimer and Weld counties shall provide telephone call-in system for scheduling random urine collections and shall make collection services available five days per week.
 Urine collection services shall be available from 8:00am to 8:00pm for vendors in Adams, Arapahoe, Boulder, Denver, Jefferson, Larimer and Weld Counties.
-El Paso and Pueblo Counties shall provide Urine collection services from 8:00pm For all other counties, urine collection will be made available from 8:00pm.
+El Paso and Pueblo Counties shall provide Urine collection services from 8:00am to 7:00pm: Initial enrollment urine appointments must be available at least one evening per week, beginning at 5:00pm to 6:00pm.
+For all other counties, urine collection will be made available from 8:00am to 5:00pm.
 Collection of unobserved urine specimens is not permitted.
 The vendor shall ensure all specimens are collected as provided in Section C, subsection 1.e (Observed Urine Collection Procedures).
+Vendor is responsible for maintaining a minimum of 5 days of testing supplies in reserve (which is supplied by the US Probation Office).